wolframkriesing/site-stitcher/content/blog-posts/2020/05/12-typescript-for-javascript/index.md

 ## Official Docs are Scarce on this Topic
 The TypeScript docs have one page on the topic
-[Type Checking JavaScript Files][1] but over time, I found out that there is much more to this topic.
-Thanks to [Jan] and his project [elix] where [I learned][7] most of the basics on how to apply TypeScript as a type linter on JS files.
+[Type Checking JavaScript Files][1].
+But there is a bit more to it.
+Thanks to [Jan] and his project [elix] [I learned][7] the basics and how to apply TypeScript as a type linter on JS files.

-## What is "TypeScript for JavaScript"?
+## What is TypeScript for JavaScript?
 [I used to do a lot of][4] [Flow] to type check my JavaScript code.
 Meanwhile TypeScript is picking up in features, though there are major differences in philosophy between Flow and TypeScript.
 But TypeScript seems to be the more active project and the one getting more support, from the community (the [activity on][5] [the projects][6] seems to be on par though).
-Therefore TypeScript currently seems like a very interesting option at this point in time.
+Therefore TypeScript currently seems like a very interesting option.

 So I started to investigate how I can use TypeScript on existing JavaScript projects.
 Why not pure TypeScript?
 The main reason for me was always development speed and a small dependency footprint.
 One way to achieve this is that I try to prevent all build steps and want to run my code straight without building and bundling, no matter if I run a browser or nodejs project.
-So depending on the TypeScript compiler to compile my files was not an option for me.
+So depending on the TypeScript compiler to compile my files before I can run them was not an option for me.

 In the following you can see how I **set up TypeScript, as a type linter for JavaScript**, to type check JavaScript files.